Correlations of Almost Primes: Applying the Circle Method

-\begin{rem} As $H$ becomes an arbitrarily large power of $\log X$, or is larger than any power of $\log X$, we are able to improve the bound on the error terms to $O(X\log^{-A}X)$ for $A>0$ once we have suitably modified the dependencies between $H$, $P$ and the parameters of the circle method.
-We also note that, after appropriately modifying the main term, using this result we can in fact prove \cref{thm:mainthm} with a better error term. \end{rem}
+\begin{remark} As $H$ becomes an arbitrarily large power of $\log X$, or is larger than any power of $\log X$, we are able to improve the bound on the error terms to $O(X\log^{-A}X)$ for $A>0$ once we have suitably modified the dependencies between $H$, $P$ and the parameters of the circle method.
+We also note that, after appropriately modifying the main term, using this result we can in fact prove Theorem \ref{thm:mainthm} with a better error term. \end{remark}

 We consider the integral

 where for $\alpha\in(0,1)$ we define the exponential sum

 Then, by the integral identity